matbochenek42/Pandas-Analysis-of-Netflix-Shows/README.md

-# 🎬 Pandas Analysis of Netflix Shows and Movies with Visualization
+# 🎬 Pandas Analysis of Netflix Shows and Movies

 ## 📚 Table of Contents
 - **Project Overview**